 Put Your Best Message Forward

-Getting started in online dating is all about taking the leap to send that first message.
+Getting started in online dating is all about taking the leap to send that first message, and these introduction lines for dating sites will help you open a conversation.
 Keep the message short and to the point, but include some of your own personality or interests to give it a personalized feel.